611 E. Cass Street

 - Referrals and access to HELP Food Pantry

-New Beginnings is a permanent housing program that provides a safe living environment to chronically homeless and disabled men.
+Permanent housing programs provide a safe living environment to chronically homeless and disabled individuals.
 Clients reside in an independent living setting.
 All tenants must meet eligibility criteria.
 This program is limited to availability of housing.

 - At least 18 years-old